 A Family Bike is a bicycle that’s built to carry cargo, and usually has specific features which allow you to carry children or seats.
+If you’re thinking of getting a family bike, be sure to take a look at our Getting Started info first, as that includes good considerations for any bike.
 There are two main types of specific Family Bikes: those with the bulk of the cargo behind the rider, known as Longtail Bikes, or bikes with the load in front, known as Longjohn Bikes, Box-bikes, or Bakfiets (Basket).

 Longjohn or Box-bikes usually feature a smaller wheel placed farther out front, and often have a box which can hold a large amount up front.
 These bicycles have become very popular in Scandinavian countries for carrying both children and freight deliveries, and so you’ll often see them called Bakfiets.
 These bikes steer a bit differently with the front wheel moved out front, but allow you to easily see and talk with kids in the box, and can carry a lot with their low center of gravity.

 Rain covers are often available, which many find to be a must-have option.
 Be careful of using a raincover in windy weather, however!

 There are many other variations.
 Tandem Bicycles and Full-sized Tricycles are also used as family bikes, and of course, people make use of unique bikes in between.
 Knowing what and how you want to bike with your family will help you decide what will work best.